oobabooga/text-generation-webui/README.md

 5) Have fun!

 To launch the web UI again in the future, run the same `start_` script that you used to install it.

+Command-line flags can be passed to the `start_` script.
+Alternatively, you can open the file `CMD_FLAGS.txt` with a text editor and add your flags there.

 <details>
 <summary>